Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 #2 Com Ga A Hai Restaurant Da Nang

 Com Ga Da Nang is a classic meal of chicken and rice and it is found on many Da Nang restaurant menus.
-However, Com Ga A Hai (MAP) is the best restaurant in Da Nang, Vietnam for the staple dish, because they make the ordinary dish extraordinary.
+However, Com Ga A Hai is the best restaurant in Da Nang, Vietnam for the staple dish, because they make the ordinary dish extraordinary.
 Popular with locals and in-the-know tourists, there are only a few items on the menu…and no menus in English.
 Don’t worry – the friendly waitstaff knows why you are there: to eat their incredible roasted chicken and rice.

 When we sat down, the waiter simply asked, “How many?” and held up one – then two – fingers.
 Within minutes, maybe seconds, dishes started appearing on our table.
 First was a green onion soup, then a small bowl of pickled vegetables followed by a spicy dipping sauce.
 At last (probably two minutes after ordering), the roasted skin-on bone-in chicken leg and rice was placed on our table.
 Crispy on the outside, juicy on the inside and seasoned to perfection – Com Ga A Hai is a DaNang Must Eat!